 Little Chef's breakfast menu featured two particularly well-known items: The Olympic Breakfast, The Early Starter and The Chef's Grill.
 The first one was introduced in 1994 and became a firm favourite, lasting through to the end and withstanding a controversy over its name during the London Olympics.
 Their desserts included the Jubilee Pancake which contained a filling of cherries and a tangy cherry-flavoured sauce, accompanied by vanilla ice cream.

 As a chain aimed at families, Little Chef were particularly well-known for their facilities and offers aimed at children.
-A smaller children's menu was made available, and high chairs and baby food were provided.
+A smaller children's menu was made available, and high chairs and free baby food were provided.

 The familiarity of the menu was one of the reasons Little Chef was so successful.
 Little Chef became so focused on this that they provided their chefs with strict instructions on how the food should be presented.
 In later years, This changed for the menus designed by Heston Blumenthal, as he put the emphasis on the quality of the meal and how it was served.